 As a solo traveller, I was concerned about my safety getting around Peru and was unsure of what bus services were safe/unsafe.
 After some research and first-hand experience, I came across Cruz Del Sur.

 Getting around Peru with Cruz Del Sur

 Cruz Del Sur is an extremely safe and comfortable bus service connecting Peru, Argentina, Chile, Ecuador and Colombia.
 Cruz Del Sur checks all passengers’ passports upon boarding, and photographs all people using the bus service.
 They claim to have 24-hour surveillance and a GPS tracking system that monitors the speed of the bus, and unscheduled stops, ensuring passengers safety.
 Cruz Del Sur offers Regular and VIP seating.
 VIP seating provides you with a sofa seat that reclines 160 degrees, tea and coffee and a meal.
 Regular seating still includes a meal, the seats are just less comfortable.
 I would choose VIP for bus rides longer than 10 hours.

-Catching overnight buses was concerning to me at first, however, now I highly recommend them as the buses are safe, comfortable and it saves you 1 day on the road and 1 nights accommodation).
+Catching overnight buses was concerning to me at first, however, after doing many overnight bus rides in Peru, I found them to be safe, comfortable and convenient as it saves you 1 day on the road (and money for 1 nights accommodation).

 Getting around Peru with Preu Hop

 Peru Hop offers a flexible service allowing you to hop on and hop off at selected locations around Peru.
 This is another safe, comfortable and affordable way to get around Peru

 Peru Hop offers hostel pick up and drop off, saving you the hassle of getting to the local bus depot.